cyberpyre-dev/cyberpyre-mkdocs/docs/mechanics.md

 If a character is attempting to install cyberware in the field and not in a medical or laboratory setting, follow the steps above, but increase the difficulty by an additional 2.

-If any of the above tests fail, the cyberware is not installed, but the character still receives Aggravated Damage equal to the Cyberware Density of the attempted install.
+If any of the above tests fail, the cyberware is not installed, but the character still receives Aggravated damage equal to the Cyberware Density of the attempted install.

 Failing the Medicine test could result in temporary (for vampires) or permanent (for mortals) loss of Attribute dots equal to the level of Cyberware Density of the cyberware involved in the failed test.
 A failed Medicine test on a cybernetic arm meant to accentuate Strength could damage a Physical Attribute, whereas a failed neural processor installation could damage a Social or Mental Attribute.